Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Discussion

 \subsection{Navigating ownership and authorship}

 Our participants emphasized the importance of maintaining ownership over the interpretive process, which influenced their coding preferences.
 Among the three methods presented, human-only coding was the most preferred because it gave researchers the strongest sense of control and interpretive depth.
 Although AI-generated suggestions were considered useful, participants underscored the importance of staying connected with the data and retaining the final say.
-This is consistent with Jiang et al.'s findings \cite{jiang2021}, where participants emphasized that direct engagement with data, despite its messiness, was vital for developing meaningful understanding and fostering serendipitous insights.
-They cautioned that handing over analysis entirely to AI, or allowing it to overly direct the process, would disconnect them from essential sense-making, thereby diminishing their emotional connection and potentially undermining the unique, researcher-driven aspect of qualitative discovery.
-Therefore, Jiang et al. advocated for a methodology where AI offers code suggestions, leaving the researcher to accept or decline them.
+This is consistent with Jiang et al.'s findings \cite{jiang2021}, where participants emphasized that direct engagement with data\revchg{, despite its messiness, was vital for developing meaningful understanding and fostering serendipitous insights.
+They cautioned that handing over analysis entirely to AI, or allowing it to overly direct the process, would disconnect them from essential sense-making, thereby diminishing their emotional connection and potentially undermining the unique, researcher-driven aspect of qualitative discovery.}{ is vital for sense-making and serendipitous insight.
+They cautioned that over delegating analysis to AI could disconnect researchers from essential sense-making, weakening emotional connection and the researcher-driven nature of qualitative discovery.} Therefore, Jiang et al. advocated for a methodology where AI offers code suggestions, leaving the researcher to accept or decline them.
 Our results further revealed that direct connection to the data also influenced their identity as a qualitative researcher.
 For instance, P1 shared that performing data analysis herself affirmed her identity as an HCI researcher and gave her a deeper sense of ownership over the findings.